Anjaneya (film)

-Anjaneya is a 2003 Indian Tamil-language action film written and directed by N. Maharajan, starring Ajith Kumar and Meera Jasmine.
+Anjaneya is a 2003 Indian Tamil-language action film written and directed by N. Maharajan, starring Ajith Kumar and Meera Jasmine in the lead roles.
 The film, produced by S. S. Chakravarthy, had its score and soundtrack composed by Mani Sharma.
 The film opened on 24 October 2003 on the occasion of Diwali and failed at the box office.

 Plot

 Paramaguru is an efficient police officer who fights against the scum of the society.
 He later masquerades as a thief to infiltrate into the underworld.
 The bad guys are surprised to find that Paramguru is the ACP and is out to get them, so they all gang up against him.
 In this process, a thrilling encounter takes place between the good and the evil.
 Paramaguru is helped in his fight against injustice by Divya, who falls in love with him.

 Production

-The leading female role was eventually handed to Meera Jasmine even though Reema Sen was also approached earlier for the film.
-The film feature Ajith Kumar in his first role as a police officer.
+The leading female role was handed to Meera Jasmine even though Reema Sen was also approached earlier for the film.
+The film featured Ajith Kumar in his first role as a police officer.
 The film was shot within 47 days, with Ajith reportedly working extra time to complete scenes.
 Producers downplayed any publicity for the film, releasing the audio with little fanfare and not releasing a teaser trailer.